BrandonKirbyson/Wall-V/JOURNAL.md

 ![Second picture of testing PID Proof of Concept](./imgs/6.png)

 While designing the model we started to test some old parts we had laying around to see if our IMU would work as fast enough to balance the robot.
-We used a as a fake motor to see kindof what the code would look like, however, in our actual bot we would be using a brushless motor.
+We used a servo as motor to see kindof what the code would look like, however, in our actual bot we would be using a brushless motor.

 ![Robot coming along](./imgs/7.png)